 - pinch of salt, if desired

-- Whisk the flour, granulated sugar, baking powder, and salt together in a large bowl.
-Grate the frozen butter (I use a box grater).
-Add the grated butter to the flour mixture and combine it with a pastry cutter, a fork, or your fingers until the mixture comes together in pea-sized crumbs.
-Set aside.
+- Whisk flour, sugar, baking powder, and salt together in a large bowl.
+Grate the frozen butter using a box grater.
+Add it to the flour mixture and combine with a pastry cutter, two forks, or your fingers until the mixture comes together in pea-sized crumbs.
+See video above for a closer look at the texture.
+Place in the refrigerator or freezer as you mix the wet ingredients together.

 - Whisk 1/2 cup heavy cream, the egg, vanilla extract, and almond extract together in a small bowl.
-Drizzle it over the flour mixture and then mix it all together until everything appears moistened.
-Fold in the chocolate chips, white chocolate chips, and sprinkles.
+Drizzle over the flour mixture, add the chocolate chips, white chocolate chips, and sprinkles, then mix together until everything appears moistened.

 - Bake the larger scones for 20-25 minutes or until lightly browned.
 If you made 16 smaller scones, bake for 18-20 minutes or until lightly browned.
 Remove from the oven and allow to cool for a few minutes as you prepare the icing.

-- Scones are best enjoyed right away, though leftover scones keep well at room temperature or in the refrigerator for 2 extra days.
+- Leftover iced or un-iced scones keep well at room temperature for 2 days or in the refrigerator for 5 days.